-B. Spectrum of actions to address loss of biodiversity and ecosystem services
+2.B Spectrum of actions to avert, minimize and address loss of biodiversity and ecosystem services

-The Intergovernmental Panel on Climate Change (IPCC) finds that NELs are not yet sufficiently addressed by governmental, institutional and financial arrangements, putting particularly developing countries at a disadvantage (IPCC, 2022b).
-Consequently, there is an urgent need to advance actions that help to avert, minimize and address NELs, including NELs-BES, especially to avoid reaching the limits of climate change adaptation and addressing its impacts.
+There is an urgent need to advance actions that help avert, minimize and address NELs, including NELs-BES, with an emphasis on avoiding reaching the limits of climate change adaptation and on addressing its impacts.
+The IPCC finds that NELs are not yet sufficiently addressed by governmental, institutional and financial arrangements, putting developing countries in particular at a disadvantage (IPCC, 2022b).
+Consequently, there is an urgent need to advance actions that help avert, minimize and address NELs, including NELs-BES, with an emphasis on avoiding reaching the limits of climate change adaptation and on addressing its impacts.
 It is important to not only address NELs-BES, but to enhance efforts to avert and minimize them, given that they are interlinked and have cascading impacts on the entire socio-ecological system.
-Only when reducing NELs-BES overall, detrimental flow-on effects can be avoided.
-Working directly with ecosystems is of great relevance here, as this can not only help minimizing NELs-BES from climatic changes, but sustaining healthy ecosystems can directly avert NELs-BES.
-Actions to address are needed when NELs-BES cannot be averted or minimized.
-The following chapter lays out which actions to address exists and are key in the context of NELs-BES.
+Only when reducing NELs-BES overall can detrimental flow-on effects be avoided.
+Working directly with ecosystems to maintain their health is of great relevance here, as this can help not only to minimize NELs-BES from climatic changes, but can even directly avert NELs-BES.
+Actions to address the losses are needed when NELs-BES can no longer be averted or minimized.